The Dukeries

 The Dukeries is an area of the county of Nottinghamshire so called because it contained four ducal seats.
 It is south of Worksop, which has been called its "gateway".
 The area was included within the ancient Sherwood Forest.

-The ducal seats were:
+History

+In the 17th and 18th century’s Charles II and then Queen Anne sold large areas of Sherwood Crown Land to private owners who built the estates of Thoresby Hall, Clumber House, Welbeck Abbey and Worksop Manor.

+The Dukes of Kingston, Newcastle under Lyme, Norfolk, and Portland were descendants of the Countess of Shrewsbury, Bess of Hardwick.
+The Marquess of Halifax of Rufford Abbey was also a descendent of Bess.